OverviewClick to Open

 - Explore Khama Rhino Sanctuary, Bahurutshe Cultural Village, and Mokolodi Nature Reserve – always highlights.

 Practicum.
 Shadow healthcare service providers in government-sponsored clinics and the like, learning about scientific and social health issues, and Botswana’s healthcare system.

 Volunteering.
 Make a tangible difference by donating time and energy at an environmental organization, orphanage, hospice group, soup kitchen, game reserve, or women’s shelter.

 Daily LifeClick to Open

 Homestays: Some students stay with host families in the neighborhoods around the University of Botswana campus.

 Residence Halls: Students can also live on campus in an apartment-style university residence hall with single rooms.
 Rural stay students live with host families in a rural village for one week of the program

 Homestay: Host families provide two meals a day.
 Students are responsible for lunch.
 Residence hall: Students are responsible for meals.
 There are dining halls on campus, as well as local restaurants and cafés.

-Residence hall: Students are responsible for meals.
-There are cooking facilities in the graduate dorms.
+Residence Hall: Students are responsible for meals.
+There are cooking facilities in the graduate dorms but students bring/buy their own utensils.
 Additionally, there are dining halls on campus, as well as local restaurants and cafés.